HenrikVarmer/textRec/README.md

 # load the previously trained model
 load("event_lda.rda")

+# construct a Document Term Matrix of these new events
+dtm_new <- textRec_dtm(text_df     = documents,     # dataframe containing documents
+                       ID_column   = "ID",          # the name of the column containing document ID text_column = "description") # the name of the column containing text

 posterior(LDA_model = event_lda, # trained LDA model
           dtm = dtm_new)         # document term matrix
 ```